justinnavarr0-ga/Quizzicle/README.md

 ## Contributing:

-Feel free to use this themed quiz code and alter the questions to fit your needs.
+Feel free to use this SQUID GAMES themed quiz code and alter the questions to fit your needs.

 ## Authors and Acknowledgements